To give your child insulin shots you will need to learn:

 Ideally, insulin should be stored in the refrigerator and warmed to room temperature before you use it.
 You can warm it up by holding a filled syringe between your hands for a minute or two.
 If you warm the insulin to room temperature, it’s less likely to sting or cause red spots on the skin.

 Watch your child's blood sugar levels carefully when the insulin bottle is almost empty.
-If the blood sugars start to be unusually high or low, the last bit of insulin should be thrown out.
+If the blood sugar starts to be unusually high or low, the last bit of insulin should be thrown out.
+Also throw insulin away if:

 Plastic syringes are recommended for one-time use only.
-If for some reason you need to reuse a syringe, after giving the shot, push the plunger up and down to get rid of any insulin left in the needle.
+If for some reason you need to reuse a syringe, after giving a shot, push the plunger up and down to get rid of any insulin left in the needle.
 Wipe the needle off with an alcohol swab.
-Put the cap over the needle and store the syringe and needle in the refrigerator until ready for the next use.
+Put the cap over the needle and store the syringe and needle in the refrigerator until the next time you need to use it.

 Needles of syringes that are reused several times may get dull from going through the rubber stopper on the insulin bottle over and over.
 A dull needle may cause more damage to your child's skin and tissues.
 There is also a possibility of infection if you reuse syringes.